Recent consultation responses, open letters, and papers that the UKCBC has published. Click on the titles to view:

 UKCBC joint letter to Varun Chandra, Special Advisor to the Prime Minister on Business & Investment: UKCBC in a joint letter to the Prime Minister’s Special Advisor urged the UK Government to prioritise blockchain and digital assets as strategic economic drivers.

-UKCBC response to PSR CP24/11: The UKCBC supported the proposed £85,000 cap on APP scam reimbursements, citing reduced prudential impact and increased room for innovation.
+UKCBC response to PSR CP24/11: supported the proposed £85,000 cap on APP scam reimbursements, citing reduced prudential impact and increased room for innovation.
 UKCBC called on the Payment Systems Regulator to simplify the ambiguous definition of “account controlled by the consumer” to avoid costly disputes and regulatory uncertainty for payment firms.

-UKCBC response to FCA Consultation Paper 25/15: The UKCBC responded to the FCA’s consultation on a prudential regime for cryptoasset firms, noting concerns that the proposals may be disproportionately stringent, insufficiently tailored to cryptoassets, and less competitive than regimes in other jurisdictions.
+UKCBC response to FCA Consultation Paper 25/15: responded to the FCA’s consultation on a prudential regime for cryptoasset firms, noting concerns that the proposals may be disproportionately stringent, insufficiently tailored to cryptoassets, and less competitive than regimes in other jurisdictions.
 It suggested adjustments to own funds, K-factor, and liquid asset requirements to ensure proportionality and support the participation of smaller firms.